The Wastewater Collection area deals with blockages in the sewer line

 eventually causing a blockage - and a mess!
 Prevent

-problems by pouring fat, oil and grease in pans and on dishes
+problems by pouring fat, oil and grease in a container and

-into a container and disposing of it (don't wash FOG down the
+placing it in the trash (don't wash FOG down the

 drain); wipe FOG from pans and dishes; and place a strainer in